saidislombek-abdusamatov/checkpoint/README.md

 In this example, the model's state dictionary, optimizer's state dictionary, current epoch, loss, or any other necessary information are saved in the checkpoint.
 The model can then be restored, and training can be resumed from the saved epoch.

 Feel free to customize the checkpointing process based on your specific use case and requirements.
-Happy training!